 API products are available through various subsciption plans.
 These plans will be made available after enrollment and verification.
-Once you've subscribed to a plan, you can use the APIs using the app credentials.
-APIs are categorized into these API products:
+Once you've subscribed to a plan, you can use the APIs under that product using the app credentials.
+APIs are categorized into these broad categories:

 Account information APIs provide information for accounts held by the bank customer.
 Information is categorized into: